Meta-analysis of Censored Adverse Events: Application

-The proposed model is implemented in the statistical software R and JAGS \citep{plummer2003jags}, which uses MCMC algorithms to generate samples from the posterior distribution of the parameters of interest.
-Along with listing the data and setting the initial values of model parameters, we defined the likelihood functions and priors of a Bayesian model before compilation in JAGS.
-We run three parallel chains for the model.
+All six models are implemented in the statistical software R and JAGS \citep{plummer2003jags} using MCMC algorithms to generate samples from the posterior distribution of the parameters of interest.
+We ran three parallel chains for the model.
 For each MCMC chain, after discarding the burn-in period of 30,000 iterations, the 3 chains showed good mixing and successful convergence to the target distribution.
-We eventually obtain 10,000 posterior samples per chain by retaining one sample out of three.
-The 30,000 posterior samples of model parameters such as incidence probabilities of 20 drug-dose effects are saved for inference.
+We eventually obtained 10,000 posterior samples per chain by retaining one sample out of three.
+Based upon the traceplot for each parameter of interest, all chains are close to each other and the target distribution.
+Furthermore, in terms of the potential scaler reduction statistic, also known as \texttt{Rhat}, the values of all key parameters are at 1, suggesting convergence.
+The 30,000 posterior samples of model parameters such as incidence probabilities of cancer effects and drug effects were saved for inference.

-Figure \ref{fig:4.2} illustrates the estimated incidence probability for grade 3 or higher pneumonitis across 125 clinical trials.
-Figure \ref{fig:4.1} shows the incidence probabilities of grade 3 or higher pneumonitis and their 95\% credible intervals by drug and dose in the forest plot.
-According to the subgroup analysis of incidence probability of AE by drug and dose, there were no significance differences in the incidence among different dosing schedules for PD-1/PD-L1 drugs.
-The vertical dashed line is the overall incidence probability of grade 3 or higher pneumonitis (0.54\%; 95\% CI, 0.34\%-0.77\%) across all studies.
-By contrast, if the censored outcomes were treated as missing at random, by ignoring them in the analysis, the estimated incidence rate would be biased and overestimated by 9.26\%.
+The model assessment results are summarized in Table \ref{tab:3}.
+Model 5 containing study, cancer and drug effects was selected based upon the smallest DIC and WAIC among all models considered.
+According to the subgroup analysis of incidence probability of AE by drug, there were no significant differences in the incidence among different dosing schedules for PD-1/PD-L1 drugs. {Figure \ref{fig:4.2} displays the estimated incidence probabilities, along with their 95\% credible intervals, for grade 3 or higher pneumonitis across all 125 clinical trials.
+The vertical dashed line {in Figure \ref{fig:4.2}} is the overall incidence probability of grade 3 or higher pneumonitis (0.48\%; 95\% CI, 0.30\%-0.70\%) across all studies.
+By contrast, if the censored outcomes were treated as missing at random, the estimated incidence rate would be biased and overestimated by $12.5\%$.{If we further ignored the covariate information and analyzed the case study using four other frequentist methods in simulation study, the overall incidence probability estimates would increase more than 60\%. } The case study results are consistent with our simulation studies, in that existing methods which rely only on reported counts (which by definition were not subject to censoring) tend to overestimate the incidence rates.
+Our proposed method avoids this upward bias, suggesting a more favorable safety profile for the PD-1/PD-L1 drugs.
+These findings demonstrate that our proposed method can play a critical role in providing a more accurate understanding of the risk/benefit ratio for new therapies with serious but low-frequency adverse events.